 Barbells

 Many bars need to be cleaned and oiled.
-See the Olympic Bar Maintenance post for in-depth information on everything related to maintaining and restoring bars.
-Most of the instructions also apply to standard bars.
+See the Olympic Bar Maintenance post for in-depth information on everything related to maintaining bars and restoring old rusty bars.
+Most of the instructions also apply to standard bars with 1″ diameter ends, other than the non-rotating ends.

 Cardio Equipment – Bikes, Ellipticals, Treadmills, Rowers

-Silicone or teflon spray is normally ok, particularly on any internal parts that are not very exposed and won’t collect dust, as long as it doesn’t conflict with the manufacturer’s recommendations.
+Once things are clean, silicone spray for lubricant is normally good, particularly on any internal parts that are not very exposed and won’t collect dust, as long as it doesn’t conflict with the manufacturer’s recommendations.

 Concept2 rowers don’t require a lot of maintenance.
 Even if you buy a used rower it may be good for years before you have to do anything.

-Guide rods – These are what the weight carriage moves up and down along, or the adjustable slider on a bench.
-Clean these with a rag to remove any dust, and then apply a coating of oil or 3-in-One Dry Lube with another rag.
+Guide Rods – These are the round rods that the weight stack moves straight up and down along on a machine that has a selectorized weight stack.
+Clean these with a rag to remove any dust, and then apply a coating of oil, silicone spray, or dry lubricant with another rag.
 This will keep the guide rods well lubricated so the carriage slides easily on them.
-A dry lube is one that sprays on and dries quickly to create a slick surface.
-A silicone spray is fine and I think is what most people use, but it can attract dust and also get on your hands.
+A dry lubricant is usually PTFE / Teflon, which dries very quickly to create a slick surface.
+A silicone spray can work ok too and I think is what most people use, but it attracts dust a little more.

 Cables – Cables that are frayed, bent or twisted need to be replaced.
-Machines pretty much all use stainless steel aircraft grade cables.
+Machines use stainless steel aircraft grade cables.
 Under normal use it’s hard to damage them, but follow the manufacturer’s recommendations on any periodic replacement.

 I have rubber weights that are going brown in many areas.
 Is this something that can be helped or only prevented ahead of time?
 Thanks.